 While designing the curriculum, it should be kept in mind that the curriculum should be flexible, useful and suitable for general and special children or disabled children.

 Problems with language and communication in inclusive education

 As we all know that in inclusive education, all types of children come to take education.
 There are some children who do not belong same mother tongue and are found to be uncomfortable in reading and writing.

-Due to which problems like understanding and communicating the language arise.
+Due to this problems like understanding and communicating the language arises.
 This can be regarded as another major challenge in inclusive education.